silkroadnomad/orbitdb-blog/README.md

 - upload photos to post via ipfs
 - test chakra-ui
 - add comments

+# orbit - todos
+- when deleting a post - replication is informed but hard to identify the removed item

 # ui - todos
 - when deleting a post ask user before action